 2.4.5.
-Install NI-DAQmx 15.1
+Install latest version of NI-DAQmx

 You first have to install NI-DAQmx from the CD included with your M- or X-Series board.
-For these boards, version 8.8 or higher must be used because of the code added to support USB M-series boards, and version 9.5 or higher must be used to support the X-Series boards.
-If you need to upgrade, you might as well download and use the latest Version 15.1 from www.ni.com.
+For these boards, version 8.8 or higher must be used because of the code added to support USB M- and X-Series boards, and version 9.5 or higher must be used to support the X-Series boards.
+If you need to upgrade, you might as well download and use the latest Version 19.6 from www.ni.com.